danizen/syncloud/README.md

 ## syncloud

-`syncloud` is the name of the python package inmplemented in this directory, and the command-line made available by this package.
+`syncloud` is the name of the python package inmplemented in this repository, and the command-line made available by this package.
 It supports four sub-command(s):

- - create - creates an SQS quere and S3 bucket publishing changes to that queue using CloudFormation
+ - setup - Creates an SQS quere and S3 bucket publishing changes to that queue using CloudFormation.
+This is for informational and testing purposes primarily, as a real use-case would probably involve an operations team doing this.
- - destroy - deletes the S3 bucket and queue using cloudformation
  - push - watches a directory and pushes files created and modified to an S3 bucket with a prefix
  - pull - watches an S3 bucket and pulls file changes from the S3 bucket

-## Configuration File
+## Configuration

 This application will attempt to read its configuration from the following environment variables, but also accepts command-line arguements.